drJeckyll/esp-mqtt-ota-relay/README.md

+# THIS CODE IS OBSOLETE AND WILL NOT BE UPDATED ANYMORE
+Please use new repo here: https://git.jeckyll.net/published/personal/esp8266/esp-mqtt-ota-relay

 # esp-mqtt-ota-relay

 This drive my 4 relays board.
 It is 12V relay board, but this can be used on any relay board.
 You can drive up to 4 relays.